Ingredients 101

 Organic Olive Oil

 Olive oil is an excellent moisturizer because it attracts external moisture, holds it close to the skin and protects the the body from internal moisture loss.
-Unlike synthetic and petroleum products, olive oil does not block the natural functions of the skin.
+Unlike Synthetic and petroleum products, Olive oil does not block the natural functions of the skin.
 Olive oil will not cause acne and other skin problems.
+Extra Virgin Olive Oil creates smooth, gentle bars in soapmaking with a creamy lather and excellent conditioning qualities.

 Essential oils